greg7mdp/rippled/docs/sidechain/spec.md

 ### XChainClaimID

-The "chain claim id" ledger object must be acquired on the destination before submitting a `XChainCreateClaimID` on the source chain.
+The "chain claim id" ledger object must be acquired on the destination before submitting a `XChainCommit` on the source chain.
 A `XChainCreateClaimID` transaction is used for this.
 Its purpose is to prevent transaction replay attacks and is also used as a place to collect attestations from witness servers.
 It is destroyed when the funds are successfully claimed on the